esteblock/token-playground/docs/4_issue_and_mint_asset_in_stellar.md

 ...

 ```
-As we have indicated above you can pass asset code as argument when invoking script.
+As we have showed above you can pass the asset code as an argument when invoking the script.

 # 4. Next